 - Use a playpen manufactured after 2013, which is when the last safety updates were issued.

 - Never leave the side of a mesh playpen down.
 A baby could become trapped and suffocate in the mesh.

 - Once a baby can pull himself up to standing, keep large toys out of the playpen.
 He might try to use these items as steps.

-- Remove all toys and stuffed animals before putting a baby down to sleep.
+- Remove all toys, stuffed animals, pillows, cushions and blankets before putting baby down to sleep.